-Our total utilities cost is over £4 million per year: our proactive approach over the past 25 years has meant that this figure is comparatively low due to various interventions.
-A 25% reduction in energy consumption from 2013/14 energy consumption and prices will save over £1 million and contribute to an ongoing efficiencies drive for reinvestment in the estate.
+Our total energy cost is around £2.6 million per year: our proactive approach over the past 25 years has meant that this figure is comparatively low due to various interventions (energy costs are now £2 million less than in 2014/15).

 Although we are not able to quantify maintenance savings resulting from our Energy and Carbon Reduction Programme, by installing new equipment we expect that less maintenance will be required.
 For example, LED lights can have a lifespan of up to 20 years compared to fluorescent tubes which require a much more intense maintenance regime.

-As well as its infrastructure, we are investing in our personnel to reduce negative environmental impacts and capitalise on internal expertise.
+As well as the infrastructure, we are investing in our personnel to reduce negative environmental impacts and capitalise on internal expertise.
 We are working to reduce our carbon intensity despite a growing estate.

-The electricity produced by our Combined Heat and Power (CHP) engines is currently 17% cleaner than electricity imported from the National Grid.
-46% of electricity consumed on site in 2015-16 was from the CHPs.
+The electricity produced by our Combined Heat and Power (CHP) engines is currently cleaner than electricity imported from the National Grid.
+Around 80% of energy consumed on site is produced by our CHPs.
 Another benefit of having CHP engines is in their ability to harness the waste heat produced from generating electricity to provide heating to the majority of our buildings, through our district heating system of pipes.